root-project/web/manual/math/index.md

 _**Example**_

 {% highlight C++ %}
 // Use the default seed (same random numbers will be generated each time).
-   // Generate a number in interval ]0,1] (0 is excluded).
+// Generate a number in the interval ]0,1] (0 is excluded).
    TRandom3 r;
    r.Rndm();
    double x[100];

 // Generate an array of random numbers in ]0,1]. r.RndmArray(100,x);

 // Construct with a user-defined seed.
    TRandom3 rdm(111);

 // Use 0: a unique seed will be automatically generated using TUUID.
    TRandom1 r1(0);
    TRandom2 r2(0);
    TRandom3 r3(0);

 // Seed generated using machine clock (different every second).
    TRandom r0(0);
 {% endhighlight %}

 ### Complex numbers

-The [MathCore](https://root.cern/doc/master/MathCorePage.html) library provides [TComplex](https://root.cern/doc/master/classTComplex.html) a class for complex numbers.
+The [MathCore](https://root.cern/doc/master/MathCorePage.html) library provides with {% include ref class="TComplex" %} a class for complex numbers.

 ## MathMore library

 The [MathMore](https://root.cern/doc/master/MathMorePage.html) library provides an advanced collection of functions and C++ classes for numerical computing.
 This is an extension of the functionality provided by the [MathCore](https://root.cern/doc/master/MathCorePage.html) library.
 The [MathMore](https://root.cern/doc/master/MathMorePage.html)  library is implemented wrapping in C++ the GNU Scientific Library ([GSL](https://www.gnu.org/software/gsl/)).

-The The [MathMore](https://root.cern/doc/master/MathMorePage.html) library includes classes and functions for:
+The [MathMore](https://root.cern/doc/master/MathMorePage.html) library includes classes and functions for:

 - [Special functions](https://root.cern/doc/master/group__SpecFunc.html)<br>
 Containing all the major functions such as Bessel functions, Legendre polynomial, etc.